25: Subdominant & Dominant

 Subdominant function.
 A subdominant chord feels like you've moved away from the home chord.
 It's extremely common for the I chord to be followed by a subdominant chord.

 The IIm chord.
 The IIm chord also has subdominant function, meaning that is has a "moved away from home" effect similar to the IV chord.
-Notice that two of the pitches (namely, scale degrees 2 and 4 of whatever key the song is in) in the IIm and IV chords are the same pitches.
+Notice that the IIm and IV chords share two of the same pitches (namely, scale degrees 4 and 6 of the song's key).
 In fact, these two chords are pretty interchangeable.
 Reasons a song might choose one or the other include:

 The Dominant Chord: V

 Scale degree 5 is called the dominant; so, the V chord is called the dominant chord.